Applies to: All units

-For example, if you have a pair of speakers with balanced inputs, you should use a pair of balanced cables to connect from the balanced outputs of your interface to the speakers as this will reduce the likelihood of picking up interference noise when compared to using unbalanced cables in the same setup.
+For example, if you have a pair of speakers with balanced inputs, you should use a pair of balanced cables to connect from the balanced outputs of your interface to the speakers.
+This will reduce the likelihood of picking up interference noise when compared to using unbalanced cables in the same setup.

-Similarly, if you're using a piece of equipment with a balanced output (such as a mixing desk) and you wish to connect that to a balanced input on your interface, you should use a balanced cable.
+Similarly, if you're using a piece of equipment with a balanced output (such as a mixing console) and you wish to connect that to a balanced input on your interface, you should use a balanced cable.

 When should I use unbalanced cables?

 The most common use of unbalanced cables is for connecting instruments with pickups to amps, pedals, interfaces or DI boxes.
 Examples of instruments that would use unbalanced cabling are: